-EXERSICE ТІМЕ FREQUENCY Walk in the room or down the hallway As tolerated As Frequently as Possible
+EXERCISE TIME FREQUENCY Walk in the room or down the hallway As tolerated As Frequently as Possible (at least once every hour).
+Your goal is to be out of the bed more often than you are in the bed.

 Finding it hard to drink enough water?